 After having published a book on the economic dimension of affects, followed by a book on the social nature of affects, it makes sense that Frédéric Lordon would write a book on the politics of affect.
 However, Imperium: Structures et affects des corps politiques is less about the classic questions of autonomy and determination, the relation of politics to economics, etc, than it is about how the affects redefine the very ground of the what is thought of as politics.

 Thinking in terms of affects, or the affective constitution of political bodies, first means dispensing with several illusions that haunt political thought.
 The first, and most immediate, is some idea of individuals as kingdoms within a kingdom, individuals who could choose or choose not to be a part of social relations.
-Thinking in terms of affects means that we are always already in relation, prior to any thought or any contractual relation.
+Thinking in terms of affects means that we are always already in relation, prior to any thought or any contract predicated on reason or interests.
 It is this affective dimension that any "neoliberal metaphysics" of the individual necessarily misses.
 At the other extreme, that of the community or the collective, Lordon argues that there can be no affective constitution of the universal as universal, humanity is too abstract and too large to constitute the basis of a collective identity or passion.
 It cannot combat the centrifugal force of individual desires and passions.
-There is no individual, and there is no humanity, there are only the constitution and destitution of different imperiums, different political and social relations.
+"Nature does not make nations" as Spinoza writes, but human beings do, from the finite and limited basis of their connections and imagination.
+There is no individual, no kingdom within a kingdom, and there is no humanity, no cosmopolis encompassing all kingdoms, there are only the constitution and destitution of different imperiums, different political and social relations.
 Affect is the irreducibility and untranscendability of relations; in other words, it is finite existence.

 As I have argued elsewhere, immanent transcendence is Lordon's (along with André Orlean and Yves Citton) specific intervention into Spinozist Marxism, squaring the circle between Althusser's Spinoza of ideology, of the transcendence of the big Subject, and Negri's Spinoza of revolution, of the immanent organization of desire.
 Immanent sociality, or a particular organization of it, produces its own hierarchy, its own effects of transcendence.